Jacobdudee/EnronModel/README.md

 ## Conlcusion
 An AdaBoost Classifier was built that was able to predict a person of interest in the Enron dataset, with 88% accuracy, 56.5% precision, and 44.6% recall.

+We were able to predict whether an employee was a person of interest to an extent.
+The model was right 88% of the time, but when it guessed someone was a person of interest, it was right slightly less than half the time (45%).